ninahonyango/Packet-Capture-Analysis/README.md

 Using a shorter wordlist matters because it ensures faster execution, and supports resource-friendliness as it uses lower CPU and memory during the attack.

-Lastly, I executed Hydra to brute force the FTP login using a specific username (msfadmin - a known default credentials for Metaspoiltable 2) and the new, shorter password list created:
+Lastly, I executed Hydra to brute force the FTP login using a specific username (msfadmin - a known default credentials for Metasploitable2) and the new, shorter password list created:

 ```
 hydra -l msfadmin -P ~/ftp-demo-list.txt ftp://192.168.56.102